Lodore Canyon Stargazing Trip

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR VERNAL HEADQUARTERS NUMBER IS 435-789-4586

 Bugs, snakes, etc. are generally no problem.
 In fact, the lack of pesky insects is one of the reasons wilderness camping on the river is so pleasant.
 Any river trip, however, is subject to an occasional localized insect hatch.
 During these hatches (most common in June to mid-July) mosquitoes can be bothersome.
 Be sure to bring long sleeve clothing and repellent.
-Insect repellents that contain “Deet” are by far the most effective during heavy hatches, but are also suspected of causing various health problems.
-Citronella-based products (skin-so-soft) work only in light hatches.
+Insect repellents that contain “deet” are by far the most effective during heavy hatches.
+Citronella-based products work only in light hatches.
 We rarely see any snakes, but if the thought of them bothers you, try sleeping on the beaches or in a tent instead of rocky or bushy areas.

 Hiking is a highlight of the trip, however, it is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in durable sneakers or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day on the river.